Buy in bulk

 Don't pay for kid-sitting

 istock/skynesherCreating a babysitting co-op is another great way to save money on your grocery bill.
 Enlisting friends to watch your children while you shop can save money on babysitting if you would otherwise require childcare when shopping.
 But don't forget you'll have to watch their kids some time in the future, too!
+(Men and women do grocery shop differently, here's how.)

 Don't fear the frozen aisle